What Is Risk Adjustment?

 In addition to the three major risk adjustment payment models already discussed, there are additional models that serve unique populations.

-The end-stage renal disease (ESRD) risk adjustment model follows the CMS-HCC model, but the ESRD model includes additional conditions more likely to occur in a patient who is on dialysis or who has received a transplant.
+The ESRD risk adjustment model follows the CMS-HCC model but includes additional conditions more likely to occur in a patient who is on dialysis or who has received a transplant.
 Medicare oversees the ESRD payment model.

 Dual eligibility is a term used for beneficiaries who meet the age or disability requirement of Medicare but the financial criteria for Medicaid.
-These beneficiaries may choose to enroll for healthcare coverage with an MAO in a dual eligible special needs plan (D-SNP).
-Risk scores are calculated based on the CMS-HCC crosswalk with a dual-eligibility adjustment to account for the special needs of enrollees in this plan.
+They may choose to enroll for healthcare coverage with an MAO in a special plan called D-SNP.
+Risk scores are calculated based on the CMS-HCC crosswalk with a dual-eligibility adjustment to account for the special needs of enrollees in this type of plan.

-CMS has created a checklist to help determine a record’s suitability for a RADV audit, such as confirming the DOS of the face-to-face visit and verifying the medical record is from an acceptable provider type with credentials in the signature.
-Each DOS is considered a stand-alone medical record.
+CMS has created a checklist to help determine a record’s suitability for a RADV audit, such as confirming the date of service of the face-to-face visit and verifying the medical record is from an acceptable provider type with credentials in the signature.
+Each date of service is considered a stand-alone medical record.

-Each risk adjustment model type has its own RADV process, but all have a similar flow, as Figure 5 shows.
+Each risk adjustment model type has its own RADV process, but all have a similar flow, shown in Figure 5.

 Figure 5.
 Sample RADV Flow